 The Laugavegur trail and Fimmvörðuháls pass are each recognized as amazing hikes by adventurers from around the world.
 Starting off in Landmannalaugar, we combine these two epic trails for 7 glorious days trekking through multi-colored hills, black sands and verdurous valleys that show off the true spirit of Iceland.

 The Laugavegur Trail

 The Laugavegur and Fimmvörðuháls trek has been listed by National Geographic as one of the “World’s Best Hikes” due to the unique and extremely diverse landscape encountered on the trail.
 Everything from sizzling hot springs and volcanoes to icy white glaciers.
-We walk through geothermally active lands of multicolored rhyolite mountains, fields of obsidian, cross glacier rivers and so much more on our journey.
-We stay in rustic but charming highland huts, located in remote areas.
+Walk through geothermally active lands of multicolored rhyolite mountains, fields of obsidian, cross glacier rivers and so much more on our journey.
+You can stay in rustic but charming highland huts, located in remote areas.
 Each area is unique, revealing new features in the ever-changing landscapes of the trail.

 Hiking from Landmannalaugar to Thorsmork

 Day 1 We leave Reykjavík early in the day for the 3 to 4 hours drive to Landmannalaugar.
 We pass through South Iceland before going up into the highlands to the geothermal hot spring area.
 The gentle green farmlands of the lowlands will give way to the awe inspiring volcanic scenery around the glorious Hekla Volcano.
 Your trek begins at Landmannalaugar where the incredibly colorful rhyolite mountains will set the color palette for the scenery; fields of obsidian, red, green and yellow mountains, black sands and sparkling white glaciers.

 Day 2 will take you to the Reykjafjöll geothermal rhyolite mountains and the area around the Jökultungur peak with dramatic views over the Fjallabak area.